 The researchers defined “healthy” – or level 0 on the metabolic scale – as having no signs of metabolic disease, having normal blood pressure and cholesterol levels, and having no signs of diabetes.
 They also monitored which participants developed cardiovascular conditions.

 Overall, during the follow-up period, several serious health conditions occurred.
 These were as follows: 61,546 cases of coronary heart disease, 54,705 cases of stroke and ministroke, 25,254 cases of heart failure, and 23,797 cases of peripheral vascular disease.

-Statistically, this amounted to a much higher risk of adverse cardiovascular events among those deemed obese.
+Statistically, this amounted to a much higher risk of adverse cardiovascular events among those deemed to have obesity.

 Specifically, people with obesity considered to be healthy were 49 percent more likely to develop coronary heart disease, as well as 96 percent more likely to have heart failure.